Chatterino/chatterino2/CONTRIBUTING.md

 ### General (non-code related) guidelines for contributing to Chatterino
 - Make a specific branch for your pull request instead of using the master, main, or mainline branch.
 This will prevent future problems with updating your branch after your PR is merged.
-- Update the CHANGELOG.md file to include bug fixes and features that you implemented.
-The number behind the changelog entry indicates the number of the pull request.

 # Tooling